Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: If you like this device, you may also want to try the Sony MP CD1 Projector

 This projector wants you to enjoy your movie by supporting all kinds of devices, with better brightness and contrast ratio than its competitors.
 And why not binge on your favorite TV shows by synchronizing your mobile device, too?
+Plus, can this project from the rear?
+Well, can any projector do rear projection?
+Our guide can help you further.

 Related: Find other great projectors in our Vamvo L4200 Portable Video Projector review